-Create abstract art on DIY tile coasters using Sharpies and alcohol!
+Create gorgeous DIY coasters using Sharpies and alcohol!
 It’s an easy project for kids and grown-ups alike!
 Learn how with this simple tutorial.

 But stick with me- the fire part is actually really cool and not scary.